5 Free Alerts Every Business Needs

 I also set alerts for when a valid user uses a lost password form or is locked out from a site.
 This gives me a heads up that someone may be trying to hack into one of my websites.
 I tend to disable most of the other alerts in Wordfence purely as they don’t add much value other than clogging up my inbox.

-There is a paid version of Wordfence available that gives you a host of additional features such as geo-blocking and dual factor authentication.
-It also means you get real-time updates of malware signatures and malicious IP addresses.
-It is more expensive at $99 US for one year, but it is worth it for the extra features.
+There is a paid version of Wordfence available (Wordfence Premium) that gives you a host of additional features such as geo-blocking.
+It means you get real-time updates of malware signatures and malicious IP addresses.
+It is more expensive at $119 US for one year, but it is worth it for the extra features.

 Wordfence tips